Stroll Through Beverly Hills

 4. The appeal of Beverly Hills’ shopping also extends beyond Rodeo Drive.
 Take a turn on Brighton Way toward Beverly Drive to find its fashion-forward boutiques and up and coming designers, such as Maje, Iro, COS, Theory and others.

 Beverly Hills is about much more than just shopping.
 The city boasts an active art scene and is known for its architecture and green spaces:

 5. The Electric Fountain on the corner of Wilshire Boulevard and Santa Monica Boulevard has been featured in numerous movies, while Beverly Gardens Park, home to the iconic Beverly Hills sign and lily pond, is the most photographed location in the city.

 *The Beverly Hills Sign and Lily Pond is currently closed for renovation and is expected to reopen in May 2018.
 To learn more about the Beverly Gardens Park Restoration Project, click here.

 6. Enjoy the Beverly Hills artSHOW, held every May and October, which includes more than 200 artists spread across four city blocks.

-7. If you’re interested in spending an evening under the stars, then you’ll love the City of Beverly Hills’ Concerts on Canon summer series and Sunday Movie Night series at Beverly Canon Gardens.
-With dates in June, July and August, the Sunday Movie Night series gives people the opportunity to pack a picnic basket and enjoy everything from Jack Black in School of Rock to Matthew Broderick in Ferris Bueller’s Day Off on a 20-foot inflatable screen.
+7. If you’re interested in spending an evening under the stars, then you’ll love the City of Beverly Hills’ Concerts on Canon summer series at Beverly Canon Gardens.
+With dates in June, July and August, Concerts on Canon gives people the opportunity to pack a picnic basket and enjoy live music in the park.

 No trip to Beverly Hills is complete without a delicious culinary adventure.
 While the city is world-renowned for its acclaimed fine dining, Beverly Hills also has an abundance of casual dining, on-the-go snack spots and alfresco options: